ElRapt/CurrencyConverter/README.md

 # Currency Converter

-A simple currency converter application that utilizes the API Layer Exchange Rate DATA API.
+A simple currency converter application that utilizes the API Layer Exchange Rate DATA API made as a fun personal project.

 Built with Python and Tkinter.